-We are delighted to, once again, support Pancreatic Cancer Scotland as our Charity of the Year for 2019.
+We were delighted to, once again, support Pancreatic Cancer Scotland as our Charity of the Year during 2019.

 Pancreatic cancer survival rates have not changed in the UK in 40 years and, sadly, one person dies of pancreatic cancer every hour in the UK.